-This collaboration has been made possible by the restoration project currently taking place at Auckland Castle, which will be completed in May 2018, when the Zurbaráns will return to Bishop Auckland.
+This collaboration has been made possible by the conservation project currently taking place at Auckland Castle, which will be completed in summer 2018, when the Zurbaráns will return to Bishop Auckland.

 This project will transform the 900-year-old bishop’s palace from an unknown private dwelling into a world-class art, faith and heritage destination of international significance.
 As well as bringing a new lease of life to the castle, the project will see a number of ground-breaking developments in the north east town of Bishop Auckland, including the launch of a dedicated Mining Art Gallery, a Faith Museum and a Spanish Gallery, which will display Spanish and Latin American art in the UK.